RosieTrainor/BookShelf/README.md

 ![Review detail](documentation/review-detail.png)

-Naviagtion is through the header, which shows 'login' and 'sign up' if the user is not logged in.
-If they are, it shows 'log out', and a link to their reviews page.
+Navigation is through the header, which shows 'login' and 'sign up' if the user is not logged in.
+If they are logged in, it shows 'log out', and a link to their reviews page.

 ![Logged in](documentation/nav-loggedin.png)